privatejfx141/cscb58-project/README.md

 ### Project Description:
 Our project is a Verilog implementation of the game Snake.
 Like in the original video game, the player maneuvers a snake which grows in length after eating.
 The snake is to avoid obstacles such as the game boundaries and itself.
 If a snake hits an obstacle, the game ends and will need to be restarted.

-### The controls we will be using on the FPGA board for the game are:
+### Controls used on the FPGA board:
 - KEY[0]: Move right
 - KEY[1]: Move down
 - KEY[2]: Move up
 - KEY[3]: Move left
 - SW[0]: Reset/start new game
-- HEX0, HEX1: Display score/apples eaten
+- HEX4, HEX5: Display score/apples eaten
-- HEX2, HEX3: Game timer

 ### Video URL: TBA